ICC Scholarships

 • Renewal- Student must maintain a cumulative GPA of 3.0 or higher each term.
 Award may be renewed for a second consecutive year.

 ICC offers a variety of co-curricular scholarships.
 All co-curricular scholarships are awarded by the Department/Activity in which the student participates.
 The student must meet ICC minimum scholarship requirements per the scholarship policies in addition to the Department/Activity’s requirements to receive the scholarship each term.
 The scholarship requirements include demonstrating "financial need" per ICC's scholarship policy, which you should review under the "Apply" section of this webpage.
-All co-curricular scholarship recipients not residing in the ICC Dorms (Captain's Quarters and Bricks) shall not receive a scholarship in excess of $500 per term.
+All co-curricular scholarship recipients not residing in on-campus housing shall not receive a scholarship in excess of $500 per term.

 Co-Curricular Awards: